-Last week I posed the question, What Do You Love?
+Last week I posed the question, What Do I Love?
 I had some amazing answers for that one and I loved what happened when I forced myself to answer it everyday.
 Here are just a few of the things I love:

 Powerful coaches, The feeling after a good workout, The Hydro-Massage beds at Planet Fitness, Sleeping late, Sending my daughter home with lots of leftovers, Laughing at the antics we remember from the night before, My incredible diverse, amazing and fun group of friends, My husband and his quirky sense of humor, My sister and her sage advice, A good drink, The way the surface of the water looks when its raining during a scuba dive, The moment someone realizes they are capable of much more than they realized, The moment I realize I am capable of much more than I thought.